mattbelsky/KomodoCrypto/README.md

 kraken.wallet.xrp.tag
 ```

 More exchanges and currencies can be added as desired following this format.
-However, in addition to modifying application.properties, the user will need to add the exchanges to the methods formatExchangeName() and createExchange() in ExchangeService and follow the pattern within ExchangesConfig to add the relevant fields and methods.
+However, in addition to modifying application.properties, the user will need to add the exchanges to the methods formatExchangeName() and createExchange() in ExchangeService and follow the pattern within ExchangesUtil to add the relevant fields and methods.

 ## Security